Abjection: In psychotherapy

 By bringing focus onto concepts such as abjection, psychotherapists may allow for the exploration of links between lived experience and cultural formations in the development of particular psychopathologies.
 Bruan Seu demonstrated the critical importance of bringing together Foucauldian ideas of self-surveillance and positioning in discourse with a psychodynamic theorization in order to grasp the full significance of psychological impactors, such as shame.

 Concerning psychopathologies such as body dysmorphic disorder (BDD), the role of the other – actual, imagined or fantasized – is central, and ambivalence about the body, inflated by shame, is the key to this dynamic.
 Parker noted that individuals suffering from BDD are sensitive to the power, pleasure and pain of being looked at, as their objective sense of self dominates any subjective sense.
 The role of the other has become increasingly significant to developmental theories in contemporary psychoanalysis, and is very evident in body image as it is formed through identification, projection and introjection.
 Those individuals with BDD consider a part of their body unattractive or unwanted, and this belief is exacerbated by shame and the impression that others notice and negatively perceive the supposed physical flaw, which creates a cycle.
 Over time, the person with BDD begins to view that part of their body as being separate from themselves, a rogue body part – it has been abjected.

-There are also those who experience social anxiety, who experience the subjectification of being abject is a similar yet different way to those with BDD.
+There are also those who experience social anxiety, who experience the subjectification of being abject in a similar yet different way to those with BDD.
 Abject, here, refers to marginally objectionable material that does not quite belong in the greater society as a whole – whether this not-belonging is real or imagined is irrelevant, only that it is perceived.
 For those with social anxiety, it is their entire social self which is perceived to be the deject, straying away from normal social rituals and capabilities.

 Studying abjection has proven to be suggestive and helpful for considering the dynamics of self and body hatred.
 This carries interesting implications for studying such disorders as separation anxiety, biologically centered phobias, and post traumatic stress disorder.